Keenpoint/mongodb-sync-indexes/README.md

 # mongodb-sync-indexes

-Synchronize the indexes of some mongodb database or collection using an object.
+Synchronize the indexes of some mongodb database or collection with a provided object.
 Only indexes with different properties are dropped/created, so the changes can be properly logged.

 # Installation